 Finding books in a library catalogue used to be a simple process.
 And for some, regular library patrons, it still is.
 But for others, it can be an increasingly frustrating experience as the catalogue grows more intricate with layers of overlapping connectivity.

 Most university libraries use the Library of Congress (often referred to as LC) Subject Classification System to catalogue the individual items in their collections.
 An advantage of this system is that books on the same subject are grouped together, which is why browsing the shelves is often a rewarding experience.
 Books are arranged in call number order on shelves, which are evenly spaced within a bay, (a bay is one unit of shelving), and the bays are lined up in one continuous row, which is known as a range.
-Given the size of the collection, and the physical constraints of the building, collections are often split.
-They end at the back of the room only to start up again one floor above.
+Given the size of the collection, and the physical constraints of the building, collections are often split between floors.
 As confusing as it seems to the newcomer, it is organized in a logical order.
 Directories beside the elevators or near service desks will help you navigate, and you can always ask for help.

 When you find the book you want in the catalogue, you can place a hold on it, and select the service desk of your choice to pick it up at, thereby eliminating the need to search on the shelf yourself.

-. . . is not as mysterious as it may first appear.
-For those who want to explore what the library has to offer, then you need to go straight away into the Advanced search option.
-Here you can select from a different set of library collections, filter on a particular detail, select the resource type, limit the date range, and use the operators, AND, OR, NOT.
-You can maneuver from over a hundred thousand results down to 300, and then down to fifteen in three simple steps.
+. . . is not as perplex as it may first appear.
+For those who want to explore what the library has to offer, then select the Advanced search option.
+Here you can select from different library collections, search for a specific title, author, subject, and more, select the resource type, limit the date range, and use operators, such as AND, OR, and NOT to refine what you need.
+Navigate to relevant information by using the various options available.

 The difference between placing a hold and placing a recall is whether the book has an 'in library' status, or if it is out of loan to a patron.
 When the status of a book is 'in library', then the book is sitting on the shelf.
 However, it could be in Guelph, at Laurier, in the Annex (our storage facility), in Davis, or one of the university college libraries.
 Therefore, when you place a hold on a book you are instructing the system, which then notifies staff, to transfer the book from whichever location to the library service desk of your choice, for you to pick up.
 Depending on the location the book could be available that same day, or two to three days after you place the hold.
 The patron will receive an email notification when the book is available to be picked up.